-Texture in art is a visual element which refers to the surface quality of a painting (i.e. smooth, rough, matte, glossy, etc).
+Texture in art is a visual element that refers to the surface quality of a painting (i.e. smooth, rough, matte, glossy, etc).
 Many artists seem to overlook the importance of texture, but I find it to be one of the most versatile tools at our disposal.

-Different Types Of Texture In Art
+Different Types of Texture in Art

 In art, texture could mean two things:

 - The physical texture of our paints which we experience visually and through touch; or

 - The illusion of texture which we only experience visually.

 Here is an example of a rough physical texture by Vincent van Gogh which is a key feature in many of his works:

 This watercolor painting by John Singer Sargent demonstrates the illusion of the rough texture of the land and mountains, but the paint itself is rather smooth.
 This is done through clever use of color, contrast and other visual elements.
 A downside of watercolor painting is that you are not able to build up a thick physical texture with the paint like you can with oils or acrylics.